-As expected, the estimated coefficients of $Ln(R \in D)$ are positive and statistically significant in both specifications for the LME group, suggesting the importance of intentional innovation activities (i.e., R&D).
+As expected, the estimated coefficients of Ln(R&D) are positive and statistically significant in both specifications for the LME group, suggesting the importance of intentional innovation activities (that is, R&D).
 This holds true for the SE group in the ZTNB estimation.
-When nonpatenting SE units are ignored, however, the coefficient of Ln(R&D) becomes insignificant.
+When non-patenting SE units are ignored, however, the coefficient of Ln(R&D) becomes insignificant.
 In contrast to the coefficient of SPEC, this result seems to suggest that knowledge spillovers within industry are more effective than R&D in facilitating innovation in patenting SE units.
 The coefficients of Ln(KS) are found to be significant and positive in two cases (for both LMEs and SEs), which demonstrates an important influence of a previous knowledge stock on innovation outputs.
-Somewhat surprisingly, direct intraindustry R&D spillovers from the counterpart group within the region and ADSEs in other regions are found to be insignificant for both LMEs and SEs, no matter which specification is estimated.
-Given the relative importance of local specialization for the SE groups, these results suggest that SEs gain important intraindustry knowledge spillovers from LMEs mainly through non-R&D channels.
+Somewhat surprisingly, direct intra-industry R&D spillovers from the counterpart group within the region and ADSEs in other regions are found to be insignificant for both LMEs and SEs, no matter which specification is estimated.
+Given the relative importance of local specialization for the SE groups, these results suggest that SEs gain important intra-industry knowledge spillovers from LMEs mainly through non-R&D channels.